 And I mention that because I think identity is really important.
 And we've had some fantastic presentations.
-And I think what we've learned is that, if you're a teacher your words can be meaningful, but if you're a compassionate teacher, they can be especially meaningful.
-If you're a doctor you can do some good things, but if you're a caring doctor you can do some other things.
-And so I want to talk about the power of identity.
+And I think what we've learned is that, if you're a teacher, your words can be meaningful, but if you're a compassionate teacher, they can be especially meaningful.
+If you're a doctor, you can do some good things, but if you're a caring doctor, you can do some other things.
+So I want to talk about the power of identity.
 And I didn't learn about this actually practicing law and doing the work that I do.
 I actually learned about this from my grandmother.

-She took me out back and she said, "Bryan, I'm going to tell you something, but you don't tell anybody what I tell you."
-I said, "Okay, Mama."
-She said, "Now you make sure you don't do that."
+She took me out back and said, "Bryan, I'm going to tell you something, but you don't tell anybody what I tell you."
+I said, "OK, Mama."
+She said, "Now, you make sure you don't do that."
 I said, "Sure."
-Then she sat me down and she looked at me and she said, "I want you to know I've been watching you."
+Then she sat me down and she looked at me, and she said, "I want you to know I've been watching you."
 And she said, "I think you're special."
 She said, "I think you can do anything you want to do."
 I will never forget it.

 I grew up in the country in the rural South, and I have a brother a year older than me and a sister a year younger.
-When I was about 14 or 15, one day my brother came home and he had this six-pack of beer — I don't know where he got it — and he grabbed me and my sister and we went out in the woods.
-And we were kind of just out there doing the stuff we crazily did.
-And he had a sip of this beer and he gave some to my sister and she had some, and they offered it to me.
-I said, "No, no, no. That's okay.
-You all go ahead.
-I'm not going to have any beer."
+When I was about 14 or 15, one day, my brother came home and he had this six-pack of beer; I don't know where he got it.
+He grabbed me and my sister, and we went out in the woods, and we were just out there doing the stuff we crazily did, and he had a sip of this beer and gave some to my sister and she had some, and they offered it to me.
+I said, "No, that's OK.
+Y'all go ahead.
+I'm not going to have any."
 My brother said, "Come on.
 We're doing this today; you always do what we do.
 I had some, your sister had some.
 Have some beer."
 I said, "No, I don't feel right about that.
-Y'all go ahead.
 Y'all go ahead."
-And then my brother started staring at me.
-He said, "What's wrong with you?
+And then my brother stared at me and said, "What's wrong with you?
 Have some beer."
-Then he looked at me real hard and he said, "Oh, I hope you're not still hung up on that conversation Mama had with you."
-(Laughter) I said, "Well, what are you talking about?"
-He said, "Oh, Mama tells all the grandkids that they're special."
-(Laughter) I was devastated.
+Then he looked at me real hard and said, "Oh, I hope you're not still hung up on that conversation Mama had with you."

 Our system isn't just being shaped in these ways that seem to be distorting around race, they're also distorted by poverty.
 We have a system of justice in this country that treats you much better if you're rich and guilty than if you're poor and innocent.
 Wealth, not culpability, shapes outcomes.
 And yet, we seem to be very comfortable.
 The politics of fear and anger have made us believe that these are problems that are not our problems.
 We've been disconnected.

 It's interesting to me.
 We're looking at some very interesting developments in our work.
 My state of Alabama, like a number of states, actually permanently disenfranchises you if you have a criminal conviction.
-Right now in Alabama 34 percent of the black male population has permanently lost the right to vote.
-We're actually projecting in another 10 years the level of disenfranchisement will be as high as it's been since prior to the passage of the Voting Rights Act.
+Right now in Alabama, 34 percent of the Black male population has permanently lost the right to vote.
+We're actually projecting that in another 10 years, the level of disenfranchisement will be as high as it's been since prior to the passage of the Voting Rights Act.
 And there is this stunning silence.